shichongrui/json-schema-dynamo/README.md

     */

-Currently it supports: string, number, integer, boolean, array of strings, and array of numbers
+Currently it supports: string, number, integer, boolean, array of strings, array of numbers, and lists

 Both transforms will also validate your model against your schema as well